arm32x/hero-forge-reck/README.md

 ## Installation

  1. Install a userscript manager such as [Violentmonkey][] or [Tampermonkey][].
- 2. Click the button below to open the installation page, then click *Install*.
+ 2. Click the button below to open your userscript manager’s installation page, then click *Install* (or equivalent) to confirm the installation.
-    (Not yet implemented.)

 <div align="center">